nandishns/CalenderApp/README.md

 # flutter_calender

 A new Flutter project.
-Access the main code in main.dart
+Access the main code in CalenderApp/lib/main.dart .

 ## Getting Started